-Material: Nontoxic and nonstick
+Material: Easy-to-clean and nonstick

 And here’s the part you’ve been waiting for: the nonstick coating is a dream.
 Teflon® may be considered the gold standard of nonstick, but this Caraway set outperforms every other pan we’ve tried by a mile.